codio/knowledge/source/instructors/setupcourses/export-course-data.rst

 Course Blueprint Transfer
 -------------------------

-It is possible to Export Course Blueprints to a file so you can transfer them to a differnt course.
+You can export course Blueprints to a file to transfer them to a different course.

-   1. Navigate to the **Courses** page and select the course where you want to export **Blueprints** to open it.
+   1. 1.
+Navigate to the **Courses** page and open the course from which you want to export **Blueprints**.
    2. Click the **Export** tab and then scroll down to **Course Blueprint Transfer**.
    3. Click the **Export** button.
-   4. In the pop up, click **Export** once again to download a `json` file containing the Blueprints for the course.
+   4. In the pop-up dialog, click **Export** again to download a JSON file containing the course Blueprints.

 .. image:: /img/export_blueprints.png
       :alt: Export Blueprints window

-With the exported file, you can also share Blueprints to other instructors or import them into a different course.
+With the exported file, you can share Blueprints with other instructors or import them into a different course.

-   1. Navigate to the **Courses** page and select the course where you want to import **Blueprints** to open it.
+   1. Navigate to the **Courses** page and open the course into which you want to import **Blueprints**.
    2. Click the **Export** tab and then scroll down to **Course Blueprint Transfer**.
    3. Click the **Import** button.
-   4. In the pop up, you can import blueprints from a file or a GitHub repository.
+   4. In the pop-up dialog, you can import Blueprints from a file or a GitHub repository.

-- For a file, just select File as the source and then click the **Insert a File** field.
-This will open a dialog to select a file in your computer.
+- For a file, select File as the source and then click the **Insert a File** field.
+This opens a dialog to select a file on your computer.

 - For Git, select Git as the source.

-   - In the Git repository, use the `https` URL of the repo. `SSH` is not allowed.
-The repository needs to be publicly accesible.
+   - In the Git repository, use the `HTTPS` URL of the repo. `SSH` is not allowed.
+The repository must be publicly accessible.
-   - For the **Path to blueprints**, you will need to use the full path of where the template is stored, including the name and extension of the file.
+   - For the **Path to blueprints**, use the full file path (including name and extension).
 For example:

 .. image:: /img/export_import_blueprints.png
       :alt: Import Blueprints window from GitHub

 ..
-Note:: Existing Blueprints won't be overwritten, imported Blueprints will added to the existing ones.
+Note:: Existing Blueprints aren't overwritten; imported Blueprints will be added to the existing ones.